-But before I get into the details, you have to be willing to do a little bit of work.
-I promise, however (to most of you) the amount of money you save will be worth it!
+Before I get into the details, you have to be willing to do a little bit of work.
+I promise, however (to most of you), the amount of money you save (or make) will be worth it!

 I personally find that this is one of the greatest hacks to make your home look expensive (and personalized) without breaking the bank!

-If you scroll down, closer to the bottom, you’ll see one of my before and after projects.
+If you scroll down, closer to the bottom, you’ll see my very first before and after project.